stonefl/stonefl.github.io/_posts/2021-05-31-git-and-gitlab-quick-start-tutorial.md

 ```
  git config --list
 ```
 On Windows systems, this command looks for the file `.gitconfig` from your $HOME directory, which usually is `C:\Users\$USER`.

 ## Clone a GitLab Repository
-You can get a copy of a remote repository on GitLab through `git clone` command.
+You can get a copy of a remote repository on GitLab through the `git clone` command.
 As shown in the following picture, there are two ways to connect to the remote repository: **HTTPS** and **SSH**.

 ![Clone GitLab Repository]({{site.baseurl}}/img/post/gitlab04.png)

 ### Clone with HTTPS
-You can copy the URL to the HTTPS and run the following command to clone the remote repository to your local directory.
-The command would prompt message asking for the username and password to the remote GitLab project.
+You can copy the URL to the HTTPS and run the following command to clone a remote repository to your local directory.
+The command would prompt a message asking for the username and password to the remote GitLab project.
 ```
 git clone <URL_HTTPS>
 ```